• Skip to primary navigation

 Jump to Recipe

 Learning how to cook wild rice is easy.
-It’s delicious, versatile, and can be used in so many different dishes.
-In learning how below, we’ll make a Cranberry Wild Rice Recipe that everyone loves.
+With an earthy and nutty flavor, not only is wild rice delicious on its own, it’s also very versatile, nutrient-rich and can be used in so many different dishes.

 This is the type of rice I like to have on hand all the time.